 Mexico

-- The Industrial Property Law (Ley de la Propiedad Industrial)
+The Federal Law for the Protection of Industrial Property (Ley Federal de Protección a la Propiedad Industrial) and

 Netherlands